shamansir/rpd/docs/sections/api.md

 <!-- /PROPLIST -->

-Definition of the Inlet is the configuration object used to define new Channel Type with `Rpd.channeltype` or an object with the same structure, passed to `node.addOutlet` method, intended to override or to append the Type Definition.
+Definition of the Inlet is the configuration object used to define new Channel Type with `Rpd.channeltype` or an object with the same structure, passed to `node.addOutlet` method or with `outlets` property to Node type or instance definition, intended to override or to append the Type Definition.
 This object may contain no properties at all, or, in cases when Outlet Type or a single Outlet needs its originality, some of these properties:

 All the functions in the definition get Inlet instance as `this`.